 As the Indian economy was dominated by cash transactions at the time demonetization and demonetized notes composed more than 80% of India’s circulating money, the disruption was huge.

 Effects of Demonetization in India

-Though the move of demonetization received support from maximum number of people and organizations, especially the Bankers, Social Workers and honest Businessmen, but it was opposed by a sizeable amount of people including some Chief Ministers of various states.
-We, Team GuideToExam is trying to discuss here some of the positive and negative effects of demonetization.
+Though the move of demonetization received support from the maximum number of people and organizations, especially the Bankers, Social Workers, and honest Businessmen, it was opposed by a sizeable amount of people including some Chief Ministers of various states.
+We, Team GuideToExam are trying to discuss here some of the positive and negative effects of demonetization.

 Positive Effects of Demonetization

 There are lots of positive effects of demonetization.
 Some of them are discussed below

 - Elimination of fake currency – Fake currency is generally circulated in the highest denomination notes and hence the process of demonetization of highest currency notes in India could eliminate almost 100% of fake currency notes circulated in India.

 - Abolish Black Money – Most of the people generally keep their black money in highest denomination notes, and demonetization of such notes abolished black money from the whole Indian Economy as a person having black money can never go to the bank to deposit the cash in their hand.